oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/configuring-for-ssh-access.md

 ### Task 2: Adding the key to your account

-Let's set this up as an API token in your account.
+Let's set this up as an API key in your account.

   1. Navigate to your user details page